Person in contamination suit with clipboard in front of a large segmented mirror.

 Power Spectrum Vibration Response Analysis with Normal Modes

-PowerMode accepts disturbances as frequency domain power spectra or as tonal/harmonic models.
-The latter are generated by spinning or reciprocating mechanisms and consist of tones that occur at multiples of the spin rate or reciprocating frequency.
-Gyroscopic moments for spinning mechanisms are supported.
+PowerMode accepts disturbances as frequency domain power spectra, or as tones generated by spinning or reciprocating mechanisms at harmonics of the spin rate.
+Gyroscopic moments are supported.

-Damping can be specified as constant modal damping, or a modal damping vector, all the way to fully coupled viscous and structural damping.
-Complex valued structural damping can be converted to an equivalent real pseudoviscous form for time simulations.
+Dissipation is included via constant modal damping, a modal damping vector, all the way to fully coupled viscous and structural damping,

-In many cases, the response of interest is a weighted function of the motion of multiple locations.
-A common example is an optical response such as Line of Sight (LOS) error, which is a function of the motions of all of the optics in the optics train.
-In this case a Linear Optical Model (LOM) can be computed using ray tracing in optical modeling software, then written as a set of NASTRAN format Multi-Point Constraints.
-The MPC equations can be incorporated in the Normal Modes run; PowerMode also has the ability to read in MPC bulk data and apply them internally to the physical modeshapes.
+The response of interest is often a weighted function of the motion of the response across the structure, which can be expressed as NASTRAN format Multi-Point Constraints (MPCs).
+An example is an optical response such as Line of Sight (LOS) error, which is created by the motions of all of the optics in the optics train.
+In this case a Linear Optical Model (LOM) can be computed using ray tracing in optical modeling software and written as an MPC.

 • civil engineering – seismic response